-Along with style, you can consider how the issue of irony might be read in the story.
-We may read irony when actions do not seem to match the intentions of characters or when viewers' predictions are violated.
+Along with style, you can consider how the issue of irony appears in the story.
+Irony occurs when actions do not seem to match the intentions of characters or when viewers' predictions are violated.
 One prominent kind of irony is a twist in the plot of the story that typically occurs at the end.
 This is called situational irony.
 Another type is called dramatic irony, when the reader knows something that the character(s) do not.
 Once again, the topic of irony might be addressed in a moderately developed paragraph, or there might be several issues to attend to, requiring several paragraphs of explanation.